 Materials that are to be decontaminated should be carried to the autoclave in closed, leak-proof containers.
 Containers used to hold material while being autoclaved are described below.

 - Plastic Containers

 Polypropylene is a durable, inexpensive plastic resin that is commonly used to contain material during autoclaving.
 Polypropylene plastic pans with 6- to 12-inch sides are favored over polyethylene and polystyrene because polypropylene can withstand autoclaving without melting.

 Note: When using polypropylene containers, add extra processing time to the autoclave decontamination cycle because polypropylene does not conduct heat well.

 - Stainless Steel Containers

 Stainless steel containers are durable and come in a variety of sizes and shapes.
 Stainless steel is a good conductor of heat.
-Where waste containment is mandatory, stainless steel containers may be the container of choice because it is durable.
-Restaurant supply companies are a good source for these pans.
+Where waste containment is mandatory, stainless steel containers may be the container of choice because they are durable.
+Restaurant supply companies are a good source for these types of pans.

 - Primary Containers